Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 What matters is the budget and your preference.

-Many notable hotels and lodges in Zanzibar Islands include Zanzibar Serena, Gran Melia Hotel Zanzibar, Fumba Beach Lodge, Amaan Bungalow Beach, Riu Palace Hotel, and many others.
+Notable hotels and lodges on the Zanzibar Islands include Zanzibar Serena, Gran Melia Hotel Zanzibar, Fumba Beach Lodge, Amaan Bungalow Beach, Riu Palace Hotel, and others.

-You can explore our list of best places to stay in Zanzibar
+You can explore our list of the best places to stay in Zanzibar

 11. What languages are spoken in Zanzibar Island